 I was born a middle class white child in Gary, Indiana, USA.
-One of the last of a dying breed.
 I nearly killed my mother and myself making it into the world, seeing as I had the umbilical cord wrapped around my neck (already attempting to accessorize and I hadn’t taken my first breath!).
-Mom says they took me away, put her back in her room, she looked out the window and Gary was on fire (Dr. King had been assassinated four days before).
+Mom said they took me away, put her back in her room, she looked out the window and Gary was on fire (Dr. King had been assassinated four days before).
 She remembered thinking it was the end of the world.
 Quite the dramatic beginning.

 All I’ve ever wanted to do was write (well, and be the Queen of the World, but you gotta start small) and I’ve published a gazillion books and counting (and a gazillion is a lot! shoo!).
 You can learn about my titles that have been released or that are soon to be released in the Titles section of the website.

 Even though I jump genres, there is always a theme to my books…humor (hopefully), engaging characters (again, hopefully) and romance (definitely).

 My loves are movies, music, food and fashion and I partake of all of them as often as I can (the middle two more than the others, the former, which takes time I don’t often have and the latter, which takes money and I have to be careful to have enough to feed my cat).
 In fact, I love food so much, I like to share my good fortune so I put my recipes on offer for you on this page (see my Recipes section and don’t miss them, they’re awesome!).